sintraubuntuer/elm-game-narrative-estrada-velha-colares/Readme.md

 Estrada Velha de Colares and the different names it assumes between Sintra and Colares constitutes a brain cracking mystery that puzzled several brilliant minds throughout the ages ...

-Could you be the one that solves the mistery ?  :)
+Could you be the one that solves the mystery ?  :)

 # Elm Game Narrative Starter